usename6/Machine-Learning-Pratices/README.md

 # Machine-Learning-Pratices
 * About this Note

   This note is about 《统计学习方法》.
-It show many code about Machine Learning algorithm. like markov chain Thank you for reading!
+It show many code about Machine Learning algorithm. like markov chain etc.

+  Thank you for reading!